 If a screening mammogram finds a growth or another breast abnormality, you’ll need a follow-up diagnostic test – such as specialized mammographic views, breast ultrasound, breast MRI, or a breast biopsy.
+Sylvester is the only NCI-designated cancer center in South Florida offering the new technology of contrast-enhanced mammograms for breast cancer detection.
 Any tests in addition to a screening mammogram are considered diagnostic tests, which may have out-of-pocket costs.
 Check with your insurance provider to learn about your coverage.

 Even if you don’t have an abnormality your doctor may recommend breast ultrasound or MRI in addition to a screening mammogram if you’re at greater risk of breast cancer or you have dense breast tissue.

 During a mammogram (either 2D or 3D), you stand in front of an X-ray machine, and the imaging technologist will place your breast between two plates to make it flatter.
 You’ll be asked to hold your breath and be still for a few seconds while the X-ray is taken.
 This process is repeated to take another picture of your breast from the side.
 The same thing is done on your other breast.
 The entire process only takes a few minutes.

 A breast ultrasound uses sound waves to determine whether a lump is made out of fluid (a cyst) or whether it’s solid (a tumor), in which case a biopsy may be necessary.
 It does not cause radiation and is very safe.
 It may also be used as an additional screening tool in patients with dense breast tissue.